pinsonc/cela-tf-starter/README.md

 ## TODO
 * I need to input the full dataset (multiple camera angles across many subjects)
 * I need to run this script remotely on a cloud GPU (EC2 or Google Colab) so it's run in a reasonable time (takes a full workday on my machine with only one video)
+* Make this GitHub repo actually useful for other people lol